thomseddon/cakephp-oauth-server/README.markdown

 Would allow access to the "userinfo" and "example" actions.

 ### Adding OAuth Clients
-A client is an application that can access resources on behalf of resource owner, i.e. someone who can use your API.
+An OAuth client is an application that can access resources on behalf of resource owner, i.e. someone who can use your API.

 This plugin ships with all required models, including the "Clients" model for adding and accessing OAuth clients.
-You may wish to add clients manually, see the tables.sql for the schema, or you can use the convenience method included in the model, like so:
+You may wish to handle adding clients yourself, see the tables.sql for the schema, or you can use the convenience method included in the model, like so:

 ```
 $client = $this->OAuth->Clients->add('http://www.return_url.com')